 Church of Our Lady of Refuge - Brooklyn, N.Y. (photo: Joe Vitacco)

 Original 1912 church building

-On May 12, 1912 the new Pastor broke ground for a new church, and the first mass was held in the rectory on the following Sunday.
-The cornerstone of the new church was laid on June 23rd and two weeks later the first mass was celebrated in the new church, which was completed in September, and dedicated in April 1913 by Bishop McDonnell.
+On May 12, 1912, Father O'Donovan broke ground for a new church, and the first mass was held in the rectory on the following Sunday.
+The cornerstone of the first church building was laid on June 23rd and two weeks later the first mass was celebrated in the new church.
+By September the building was completed, and in April 1913 it was dedicated by Bishop McDonnell.
 The new parish was in debt to the amount of $90,000, but in eight years' time half of this had been paid.

+Church of Our Lady of Refuge - Brooklyn, N.Y. (photo: Joe Vitacco)